 MONUMENT – AVAILABILITY

-MONUMENT – Cinematic Trailer Sound Effects is available now as digital download through our brand-new EPICOMPOSER online store.
-Until April 15th, MONUMENT is offered at a special intro price of $120, saving you $29 compared to its regular price ($149).
+MONUMENT – Cinematic Trailer Sound Effects is available now as a digital download through our brand-new EPICOMPOSER online store for $149.